 Living in Toronto

 Looking for more general information about living in Toronto?
 The Toronto Wikipedia page is a good place to start exploring.
-The City of Toronto also has a helpful website about Living in Toronto for newcomers to the city.
+The City of Toronto also has a helpful website about Moving to Toronto for newcomers to the city.

 You can also check out CIE’s Pre-Arrival Guide to help you prepare for your arrival at the University of Toronto.

-Participate in activities and events over the winter break!
-Find out more about Winter Break in Toronto from December 21 - January 1 (inclusive).
+Participate in activities and events over the winter!
+Find out more about Winter in Toronto.

 Climate & clothing